 The Premium subscription costs $9.99 monthly or $99.99 yearly and gives 2 TB of cloud storage.
 Each premium plan can be shared with up to 5 users.

 You get a 3% discount in the Google Store on the Standard plan and a 10% discount on the Premium plan.

 Lastly, the Premium plan supports VPN on Android and iOS platforms.
-There are a few other plans that give up to 30 TB of storage.
+A few other plans give up to 30 TB of storage.

 Google Drive prices and plans are country-based, so you might not see some of the above plans or see different ones not mentioned here.

 If you want to save important files to access later, Google Drive is the one you need.
 It’s safe and secure and has powerful search features.